Nature-Hungry/wildsingapore-jekyll/README.md

 ### Contributor License

 By contributing to this repository, you agree that your contributions can be used and distributed under the same terms as the existing content, with appropriate attribution.
+This repository is on the GPL 2.0 license.

 ---